HosseinSedghian/YouTubeHomePage/README.md

 # YouTube Homepage Clone

 ## Description
-This project is a clone of the YouTube homepage created as part of the HTML and CSS course by SuperSimpleDev.
+This project is a clone of the YouTube homepage created as part of [the HTML and CSS Course](https://www.youtube.com/watch?v=G3e-cpL7ofc) by SuperSimpleDev.
 The aim was to practice and apply the skills learned throughout the course, including layout design, styling, and responsive design techniques.

 ## Table of Contents
 - [Technologies Used](#technologies-used)